Azure/azure-sdk-for-js/documentation/RLC-quickstart.md

 # After SDK generation

 The generated code is not enough to release at once and you need to update it for better usage experience.
-Please follow [steps after generating](https://github.com/Azure/azure-sdk-for-js/blob/update-get-started-doc/documentation/steps-after-generations.md) to check the code.
+Please follow [steps after generation guide](https://github.com/Azure/azure-sdk-for-js/blob/update-get-started-doc/documentation/steps-after-generations.md) to check the code.